Wie erkenne ich ein gutes Nassfutter?

 3️⃣ Closed declaration 🚨 (Avoid!)

-Here only a general list is given, e.g.:
+Here, only a general list is given, e.g.:

-Complete food or supplementary food?
+Complete food or complementary food?

 Myth: Dry food cleans teeth - Is that true?